 - The P (present) flag in a page-directory or page-table entry needed for the address translation is clear, indicating that a page table or the page containing the operand is not present in physical memory. - The procedure does not have sufficient privilege to access the indicated page (that is, a procedure running in user mode attempts to access a supervisor-mode page).
 If the SMAP flag is set in CR4, a page fault may also be triggered by code running in supervisor mode that tries to access data at a user-mode address.
-If the PKE flag is set in CR4, the PKRU register may cause page faults on data accesses to user-mode addresses with certain protection keys. - Code running in user mode attempts to write to a read-only page.
-If the WP flag is set in CRO, the page fault will also be triggered by code running in supervisor mode that tries to write to a read-only page. - An instruction fetch to a linear address that translates to a physical address in a memory page with the execute-disable bit set (for information about the execute-disable bit, see Chapter 4, "Paging").
+If either the PKE flag or the PKS flag is set in CR4, the protection-key rights registers may cause page faults on data accesses to linear addresses with certain protection keys. - Code running in user mode attempts to write to a read-only page.
+If the WP flag is set in CR0, the page fault will also be triggered by code running in supervisor mode that tries to write to a read-only page. - An instruction fetch to a linear address that translates to a physical address in a memory page with the execute-disable bit set (for information about the execute-disable bit, see Chapter 4, "Paging").
 If the SMEP flag is set in CR4, a page fault will also be triggered by code running in supervisor mode that tries to fetch an instruction from a user-mode address. - One or more reserved bits in paging-structure entry are set to 1.
-See description below of RSVD error code flag. - An enclave access violates one of the specified access-control requirements.
-See Section 37.3, "Access-control Requirements" and Section 37.19, "Enclave Page Cache Map (EPCM)" in Chapter 37, "Enclave Access Control and Data Structures."
+See description below of RSVD error code flag. - A shadow-stack access is made to a page that is not a shadow-stack page.
+See Section 18.2, "Shadow Stacks" in the Intel® 64 and IA-32 Architectures Software Developer's Manual, Volume 1 and Chapter 4.6, "Access Rights." - An enclave access violates one of the specified access-control requirements.
+See Section 34.3, "Access-control Requirements" and Section 34.20, "Enclave Page Cache Map (EPCM)" in Chapter 34, "Enclave Access Control and Data Structures."
 In this case, the exception is called an SGX-induced page fault.
 The processor uses the error code (below) to distinguish SGX-induced page faults from ordinary page faults.